How To Check Whey Protein Is Original Or Not

 Prioritize Reputable Brands and Retailers

-For example, brands like Optimum Nutrition, MuscleTech, and Dymatize are well-regarded in the industry for their quality control measures and have a history of producing genuine products.
+Here's one way to look at it: brands like Optimum Nutrition, MuscleTech, and Dymatize are well-regarded in the industry for their quality control measures and have a history of producing genuine products.
 Reputable retailers like GNC, Vitamin Shoppe, and Amazon (when buying directly from the brand's official store) are also safer options.

 Scrutinize the Label and Packaging